Sample Crisis Communications Holding Statement

 Acknowledgement

 Briefly state awareness of the event.
+Express concern for those involved in the incident to demonstrate empathy and reassure stakeholders.
 This shows you are listening and take it seriously.

 Commitment to Action